Tuition, Fees and Refunds

 Alumni of the School of Education's graduate programs (MAT, MA and MET) may enroll in eligible graduate face-to-face courses for a special reduced fee per credit hour.
 Interested students must submit an application to the Dean's Office.
 The reduced fee is subject to application approval.
 Under certain circumstances in which classes have a limited enrollment, current degree-seeking students are given priority.

 Payment and/or payment arrangements are required at registration.
-The payment option form is available in the Registration location, the Academic Advising Center, and the Business Office.
 The payment options offered include:

 - Financial aid

 - Direct billing to a third party (i.e., employer)

 - Tuition assistance paid by a government agency, e.g., military

 Some options require the submission of appropriate documentation.
 The deferred payment plan option requires a deferred payment fee to be paid at the time of registration.
 The University reserves the right to refuse deferred payment privileges for any student whose account is overdue or has been overdue in the past.

 Students are encouraged to make electronic check payments online, but personal checks made payable to Webster University are also accepted.
 A $30 returned payment fee is charged if payment is returned.
 Webster also accepts MasterCard, Discover, VISA, and American Express payments online with a 2.75% convenience fee.